 Within our souls, a volcanic excitement.
 Within our hearts, an exhilarating pride.
 Within our minds, a stunning disbelief.
 We shook.
 We punched the air.
 We cried.

-There was still a match to be won, a lead to defend.
-With ten men against eleven.
+There was still a match to be won and a lead to defend.
+With ten men against eleven, no less.
 Backed by rolling waves of vociferous noise, our beloved gladiators cleared every cross, blocked every shot and hacked the ball clear.
 They ran, and ran, and ran some more.
 Ran until there was nothing more to give.
 They retreated into a compact shape, gritted their teeth, and dug to sickening depths of determination and hunger.

 In that dark and sinister place, at the very extremes of physical exertion, sporting glory resides.
 After twenty-seven years of hurt, we did not know that Tranmere Rovers were capable of taking us to such a place.
 But this time was different.
 This time they did.